adebola-alaba/Derbyshire-Crime-Analysis-With-R/README.md

 ### Dataset Description
-The provided dataset includes data on the number of criminal incidents that have been reported in various Lower Layer Super Output Areas (LSOAs) of Derbyshire.
+The provided dataset includes data on the number of criminal incidents reported in various Lower Layer Super Output Areas (LSOAs) of Derbyshire.
 The dataset contains 642 observations and 18 variables.

 ## EDA